Alkanes and isomers header image.

 Functional groups

-The table below contains the first six alkanes; the alkanes are a family of saturated hydrocarbons that you met in gcse science.
-Now many of the molecules you will meet in your A-level organic chemistry course are in some way based on this family of molecules, simply because many of the organic compounds you will meet in chemistry are made by replacing one or more of the hydrogen atoms in an alkane molecule with another atom or a group of atoms.
-These new atoms or group of atoms maybe responsible for the reactions of the molecule, we call these reactive parts of a molecule the functional group and you will very quickly realise that these functional groups are the key to understanding many of the reactions that molecules undergo.
+The table below contains the first six alkanes; the alkanes are a family of saturated hydrocarbons that you met in your GCSE science course.
+Many of the molecules you will meet in your A-level organic chemistry course are in some way based on this family of molecules, simply because many organic compounds are made by replacing one or more of the hydrogen atoms in an alkane molecule with another atom or a group of atoms.
+These new atoms or groups of atoms may be responsible for the reactions of the molecule.
+We call these reactive parts of a molecule the functional group and you will very quickly realise that functional groups are the key to understanding many of the reactions that molecules undergo.

 The alkanes

-The alkanes are a family of saturated hydrocarbons that contain the C-C and C-H groups only, that is they contain a single covalent bond between all the atoms in the molecule.
-The general formula for the alkanes is CnH2n+2, now the table below is included as a simple reminder of the names, structure and formula for the first six alkanes.
-I included the 3d-structures to remind you of the fact that there is free rotation around the C-C and C-H bonds and that the geometry around all the carbon atoms in the alkane is tetrahedral.
+The alkanes are a family of saturated hydrocarbons that contain C-C and C-H bonds only.
+That is, they contain single covalent bonds between all the atoms in the molecule.
+The general formula for the alkanes is CnH2n+2.
+The table below is included as a simple reminder of the names, structures and formulae for the first six alkanes.
+The 3D structures also remind you that there is free rotation around C-C single bonds and that the geometry around all the carbon atoms in alkanes is tetrahedral.

 Structural isomers

-A 3d model of showing the structure of hexane.
+A 3D model showing the structure of hexane.

-Molecules such as this which have the same molecular formula but different structures are called structural isomers.
+Molecules such as these, which have the same molecular formula but different structures, are called structural isomers.

-A structural isomer is a molecule with same molecular formula but a different structural formula
+A structural isomer is a molecule with the same molecular formula but a different structural formula.

-There are 3 types of structural isomers that you need to know about, these are:
+There are 3 types of structural isomers that you need to know about:

-On this page we will focus on chain isomers only, for more information on position and functional group isomers click the links at the top or bottom of the page.
-A chain isomer is where the molecules have the same molecular formula but differ in the arrangement of the carbon atoms in the main chain or backbone of the molecule.
-In other words, chain isomers have different carbon skeletons or branching patterns.
-For example the image above shows two molecules; both of which have the same molecular formula (C6H14) however it is clear from the image that these two molecules despite having the same molecular formula have very different shapes or structures.
-These two molecules are an example of a structural isomer and in this case a chain isomer.
+On this page we will focus on chain isomers only.
+For more information on position and functional group isomers, click the links at the top or bottom of the page.
+A chain isomer is where the molecules have the same molecular formula but differ in the arrangement of the carbon atoms in the main chain (backbone) of the molecule.
+In other words; chain isomers have different carbon skeletons (different branching patterns).
+For example, the image above shows two molecules both of which have the same molecular formula (C6H14), but different structures.
+These two molecules are an example of structural isomers and in this case chain isomers.

 Naming isomers

-How would we go about naming the two chain isomer of hexane shown above?
-To name the compounds we first have to identify the longest chain of carbon atoms present in each molecule.
-The number of carbon atoms present in the longest chain will tell us the root name for the compound.
-This is outlined below:
+How would you go about naming the two chain isomers of hexane shown above?
+Well to name the two isomers you first have to identify the longest chain of carbon atoms present in each molecule.
+The number of carbon atoms present in the longest chain tells us the root name for the compound, as outlined below:

 Number of carbon atoms present in the longest carbon chain 1 2 3 4 5 6 7 8 9 10